stefanjenkner/stefanjenkner.github.io/content/2024-03-28-enable-hardware-watchdog-on-raspberry-pi-powered-volumio-3.md

 echo 'dtparam=watchdog=on' |sudo tee -a /boot/userconfig.txt
 ```

-After reboot, the next step is to uncomment and change `RuntimeWatchdogSec` and `ShutdownWatchdogSec` in `/etc/systemd/system.conf`
+After reboot, the next step is to comment out and change `RuntimeWatchdogSec` and `ShutdownWatchdogSec` in `/etc/systemd/system.conf`

 ```
 sudo vi /etc/systemd/system.conf